If you’re an eCommerce retailer, then this article is for you. But, if not, feel free to stick around because we’ve got some news.

 23. This product works well with…’/Related products

-It can help achieve an increased order value, especially for fashion stores, and generally with LTV – lifetime value.
+It can help increase order value, especially for fashion stores, and generally with LTV – lifetime value.
 Customers like similar items because once they see a nice pair of shoes that go perfectly with the dress they recently bought, they’ll be tempted to buy more.

 Keep FAQ responses succinct and provide links on your site to more in-depth information elsewhere – see example below: